Cogniteo/cogniteo.github.io/_pages/services.md

 ## Let’s Build the Future

-AI Native Platform Engineering isn’t just a trend.
+AI-Native Platform Engineering isn’t just a trend.
 It’s a shift in how platforms operate—autonomous, adaptive, and intelligent by design.
 Let’s co-create infrastructure that builds and maintains itself.

 # Why Choose Us?
 - Vendor Independence: No lock-in, fully open-source-first approach